darkflareplays8/schematics-plus/README.md

 # Schematics+

-A client-side Fabric mod for Minecraft 1.21.1 — **Litematica, but entirely command-driven.**
+A client-side Fabric mod for Minecraft — **Litematica, but entirely command-driven.**

 No GUIs, no hotkeys to memorize.
-Every action is a `/schematic` command with prompts that guide you through the next step automatically.
+Every action is a `/schematic` command, and after each step the mod automatically suggests your next command in the chat bar.

 ---